 Debt Management vs Debt Settlement: Debt management companies work as an intermediary for those in debt and the creditor.
 The enrollee generally deposits money into an account managed by the debt management company, which is then used to fund the creditors over a specific period of time, generally between 3-5 years.
 This period is inflexible as the creditor generally sets a maximum time limit for the debt to be resolved.

 Debt Settlement vs. Bankruptcy: There are two main types of bankruptcy - Chapter 7 and Chapter 13.
-The main difference between Chapter 7 and Chapter 13 bankruptcies is that all your debt is wiped out in Chapter 7 regardless of what you owe, whereas Chapter 13 is a restructuring of your debt, which is in the same family as debt settlement.
+The main difference between Chapter 7 and Chapter 13 bankruptcies is that all your debt is wiped out in Chapter 7 regardless of what you owe, whereas Chapter 13 is a restructuring of your debt, which is somewhat similar to Debt Settlement.

 Is Debt Settlement Best For Me?